zaoyang/30-days-of-vue/day-13/day-13.md

 ## Custom Events & Data

 Let’s recap how data was manipulated in the app we just built.
-The root instance contains the `tweets` array and uses this array to render a list of `tweet-component`'s.
+The root instance contains the `tweets` array and uses this array to render a list of `tweet-component`s.
 For every `tweet-component` rendered, a unique `tweet` object prop is passed in which is then subsequently passed in to a `tweet-content` component.
 In each of the components, we bind the relevant information from the available `tweet` prop on to their respective templates.

 ![](./public/assets/twitter-app-blueprint-1.png)